Becoming white thesis: Historiography

 The 2003 collection Are Italians White? has been an influential text within whiteness studies.
-The historian David Roediger offered an interpretation that Italian-Americans were an "in-between people" who inhabited a racially ambiguous status in society and experienced discrimination in the labor market.
-The historian Thomas A. Guglielmo offered an different interpretation, writing that Italians and other Europeans had always been "white on arrival" and had never seriously been classified as non-white.
+Roediger offered an interpretation that Italian-Americans were an "in-between people" who inhabited a racially ambiguous status in society and experienced discrimination in the labor market.
+The historian Thomas A. Guglielmo offered a different interpretation, writing that Italians and other Europeans had always been "white on arrival" and had never seriously been classified as non-white.
 Guglielmo emphasizes his view that all European immigrants were legally white in ways that non-whites, such as African-Americans, never were.

 In his 2004 essay "What's Critical About White Studies", the historian Paul Spickard wrote that the claim that Jews of European descent became white was an example of "Whiteness studies run amok" and both "silly" and "disrespectful" to the historical experience of people of color.
 Spickard critiques Karen Brodkin's "How Jews Became White Folks" and describes John Gennari's essay "Passing for Italian" as the "ultimate absurdity" of the becoming white genre of studies.
 If the theme continued, Spickard wrote, academics might write works on "How the Italians Became White, How the Swedes Became White, perhaps even How the English Became White".

 In the book 2007 Almost All Aliens, the historians Paul Spickard, Francisco Beltrán, and Laura Hooton argue that Irish and Italian Americans experienced discrimination yet were always white, "contrary to some of the more extreme formulations of some recent scholars".
 Noting the existence of antisemitism, including antisemitism from the KKK and the Christian right, as well as antisemitic quotas in higher education and exclusion from institutions such as private clubs, these historians write that while Jews of European descent were legally white, this is evidence that "Jews were not quite the same as other Whites in America" and lived at "the nether edge of Whiteness".
 However, the historians stress that Jews had access to whiteness that people of color did not have access to, that some "mixed socially with the White Gentile elite", and that Jews served as politicians, judges, cabinet members, and founders of major corporations long before people of color did in substantial numbers.

-In 2007, the historian Hasia Diner critiqued the becoming white thesis as having become part of a "realm of jargon and buzzword" and that if such terminology "ever had substance" it had come to "lack any meaning".
+In 2007, the historian Hasia Diner, while she believes Jews were religiously discriminated against, critiqued the becoming white thesis as having become part of a "realm of jargon and buzzword" and that if such terminology "ever had substance" it had come to "lack any meaning".
 Critiquing the alleged vagueness and lack of empirical evidence within whiteness studies, she recommended the work of Guglielmo for whom "the possibility of obtaining the full rights of citizenship mattered greatly", Russell Kazan's Becoming Old Stock: The Paradox of German American Identity (2004), and Eric Goldstein's The Price of Whiteness: Jews, Race, and American Identity (2006).

 The historian Nell Irvin Painter's 2010 book The History of White People explores the history of whiteness in the United States, including the becoming white thesis in regards to Irish, Italian, and Jewish Americans.